-Soysambu ranch is still occupied by Lord Delamere’s descendants, including the controversial Thomas P. G. Cholmondeley who has been instrumental in setting up the Soysambu Conservancy.
+Soysambu ranch is still occupied by Lord Delamere’s descendants, including the controversial Thomas P. G. Cholmondeley, who has been instrumental in setting up the Soysambu Conservancy.
 The conservancy covers two-thirds of the shoreline and is home to over 12000 wild animals.
 The lake has been a Ramsar site since 2005.

 Top attractions at Lake Elmenteita

-Zebra, gazelle, eland, and families of warthog stroll and gaze the shores of the lake.
+Zebra, gazelle, eland, and families of warthog stroll and gaze at the shores of the lake.
 Elmenteita and its surrounding forests are perfect for bird spotting and long walks.